Project Homeless Connect

 A terrific opportunity to assist those in need while also broadening your own knowledge by working with experienced and committed lawyers, Project Homeless Connect is co-sponsored by the Colorado Lawyers Committee and the Association of Corporate Counsel-Colorado Chapter.

 The next Project Homeless Connect event will be on Thursday, October 10, 2019.
-If you are interested in volunteering, sign up below and we will contact you closer to the event to ask you to commit to a shift.
+If you are interested in volunteering, sign up below.

 Who We Serve